Stacking disorder in novel ABAC-stacked brochantite, Cu$_4$SO$_4$(OH)$_6$: Crystal Structure

 Our refined crystal structure is shown in Fig.~\ref{ours}.
 It exhibits ABAC layer stacking, where the A layers have twice as many SO$_4^{2-}$ groups, all roughly half occupied.
 The stacking from a B layer to a C layer is suggestive of MDO$_1$ stacking, but with considerable twinning.

 The SO$_4^{2-}$ vacancies were investigated by neutron Laue diffraction on the Koala diffractometer at ANSTO, Sydney, Australia.
 An example frame is shown in Fig.~\ref{Koala}, which also serves to demonstrate the crystal quality.
 Our refinement found that the SO$_4^{2-}$ vacancies are occupied by two (OH)$^-$ groups, and returned a Cu:S ratio of 4:0.97(16).
-Details of this refinement are provided in Table~\ref{refineTab1} in the Appendix, and a plot of $F_\text{calc}^2$ {\itshape vs}.\ $F_\text{meas}^2$ to characterize the quality of this structure refinement is shown in Fig.~\ref{FvsF}(b).
+Details of this refinement are provided in Table~\ref{refineTab1} in Appendix~\ref{AppA}, and a plot of $F_\text{calc}^2$ {\itshape vs}.\ $F_\text{meas}^2$ to characterize the quality of this structure refinement is shown in Fig.~\ref{FvsF}(b).
 Since the refined compositions from both x-ray and neutron diffraction are close to that of stoichiometric brochantite, this doubling of sulphate sites in some layers with half occupation presumably indicates disordered stacking of what we assume to be ideal brochantite layers.
+The A, B, and C layers are presumably identical, but flipped along [100] or shifted along $b$ relative to each other.
 We next proceed to investigate the stacking disorder through diffuse x-ray scattering.

 Slices through our single-crystal diffuse synchrotron diffraction data indexed assuming a doubled, orthorhombic cell are shown in Fig.~\ref{diffuse_slices}.
-As can be seen, sharp peaks appear at $(HKL)$ positions for odd $H$, supporting the presence of the longer repeat unit, but these spots are sitting atop diffuse rods of scattering which run along $K$.
+As can be seen, sharp peaks appear at $(HKL)$ positions for odd $H$, supporting the presence of the longer repeat unit, but these spots are sitting atop diffuse rods of scattering which run along $\text{\itshape H}$.
 This is indicative of stacking faults.
 The doubled, orthorhombic structure is ABAC stacked, where B and C are related by a translation of $\frac{c}{2}$.
 A strict adherence to ABAC stacking would make the $a$ lattice parameter 25\,\AA, but stacking faults lead to ABAB or ACAC stacking locally, halving the unit cell locally and reducing the intensity of the odd-$H$ reflections.